OrbitalEnterprises/base/README.md

 <dependency>
     <groupId>enterprises.orbital</groupId>
     <artifactId>base</artifactId>
-    <version>1.0.0</version>
+    <version>2.0.0</version>
 </dependency>
 ```

 You can find more details about the artifact [here](http://mvnrepository.com/artifact/enterprises.orbital/base).

 The base library has no additional dependencies.
-So if you're not using Maven you can simply down the jar from Maven Central.
+So if you're not using Maven you can simply download the jar from Maven Central.

 ## Simple Properties Management